sgxgsx/BlueToolkit/README.md

 In addition, we show how to [Hijack online accounts via MAP](https://github.com/sgxgsx/mapAccountHijack) for already established connections or with a MitM position.

+This work led to a research paper accepted at WOOT 25': *add missing link when we have it*

 # Installation